khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 # Sequence alignment using De Bruijn Graphs

-This work builds on the work by Xingjian Leng in a 12 month undergraduate research project in 2022, under the supervision of Dr. Yu Lin and Prof. Gavin Huttley.
+This work builds on the work by Xingjian Leng in 2022, under the supervision of Dr. Yu Lin and Prof. Gavin Huttley.

-Xingjian Leng tackled the length problem using de Bruijn graphs
+Xingjian tackled the length problem using de Bruijn graphs

 # De Bruijn graphs

 A De Bruijn graph is a directed graph that represents unique overlapping subsequences (or k-mers) at the nodes.
-This structure is an efficient way to identify sequence overlaps, and common regions.

 Building a De Bruijn graph has an order complexity of $O(nL)$ in other words “Work” scales linearly not exponentially.

+The sequence CACAGTACAGCAT as a de Bruijn graph looks like this;

 ![](images/debruijngraph.drawio.svg)